Timinator2000/Algorithm_X/08 - your turn/04 - hitori solver.md

 Would you ever shade the top-left corner?
 It is definitely possible.
 There are multiple `2`s in the row and multiple `2`s in the column.
 Shading the top-left corner covers requirements associated with the row _and_ requirements associated with the column.

 What about the second `2` in the top row?
 Absolutely possible.
 However, shading the top row, second from the left removes a `2` from the top row, but what does it do for the column?
 The answer is nothing!
 There is only a single `2` in the column.
-Shading that square does not cover any column requirements because there are no column requirements for the second column from left.
+Shading that square does not cover any column requirements because there are no column requirements involving removing a `2` from the second column from left.

 The tricky part of this puzzle is that every square you might want to shade could do any of the following: